 Many different factors can trigger or aggravate tension-type headaches.

-Stress.
-Stress certainly plays a role in tension-type headaches.
-Emotional and psychological factors that contribute to stress include include anxiety, depression, and anger.
+Stress: Stress certainly plays a role in tension-type headaches.
+Emotional and psychological factors that contribute to stress include anxiety, depression, and anger.
 Lifestyle factors include fatigue, lack of sleep, dehydration, and hunger.

-Medication and Substance Overuse.
-About a third of persistent headaches -- whether chronic migraine or tension-type -- are medication-overuse headaches.
-They result from a rebound effect caused by the repeated overuse of headache medications.
+Medication and Substance Overuse: About a third of persistent headaches, including chronic migraine and tension-type, are medication-overuse headaches.
+They result from a rebound effect caused by the overuse of headache medications.
 Nearly any type of headache medication can produce this effect.
 This is especially true for brands that contain caffeine.
 Headaches can also occur after withdrawing from caffeine, nicotine, or alcohol.

-Dental Problems.
-Jaw clenching or teeth grinding, especially during sleep, are signs of temporomandibular joint dysfunction (TMJ, also known as TMD).
+Dental Problems: Jaw clenching or teeth grinding, especially during sleep, are signs of temporomandibular joint dysfunction (TMJ, also known as TMD).
 TMJ pain can occur in the ear, cheek, temples, neck, or shoulders.
 This condition often coexists with chronic tension headache.
-Some patients with TMJ may see improvement in tension-type headaches from procedures or exercise therapies that specifically address the dental condition.
+Some people with TMJ may see improvement in tension-type headaches from procedures or exercise therapies that specifically address the dental condition.